-Take These Simple Steps to Get the Most out of Your Home’s Energy Efficiency 04/20/2017Habitually having your HVAC system cleaned and tuned up may improve its performance and help save you money because an HVAC system that’s taken care of can use considerably less energy than one that is not.
-But what else should you do?
-Here are more simple steps you can perform to revamp your Wyandotte home’s energy efficiency.
-Seal the leaks around your windows and doors.
-Put on caulk or weatherstripping at the locations you find leaks.
+Take These Simple Steps to Get the Most out of Your Homes Energy Efficiency Posted April 20, 2017 A HVAC system that’s well-maintained can use much less energy than one that is not.
+Consistently having your HVAC system serviced can improve productivity and help save you money in energy costs.
+Luckily, there’s even more you can do to boost your house’s energy efficiency.
+Here are some simple actions you can take take to improve your Wyandotte home.
+Secure any leaks around your windows and doors.
+Even small breaches can let heat or cool air disappear from your house.
+Add caulk or weatherstripping anywhere you find leaks.
+Use your windows.
+If it’s cooler when the sun goes down, turn off your your HVAC system and open the windows.
+In the morning, shut the windows and your curtains or blinds to keep the cooler air in and to avoid heat gain through the windows.
 Insulate your walls and attic.
-You likely equate insulation with keeping your indoor space warm throughout the winter, but it also helps in the summer.
-When it’s hot outside, heat is continually seeking cooler places—like your home.
-Be sure you have sufficient insulation to keep the heat from shifting through your attic and walls and decreasing your home comfort.
+Insulation is normally equated with keeping your home cozy in the winter, but it also helps you out in the summer.
+Heat is constantly working toward cooler spaces—like your rooms.
+Sufficient insulation keeps heat from moving through your attic and walls.
 Have your ducts cleaned.
-Clean ducts make it easier for air to flow through your home, which makes your air conditioner’s job smoother.
-While you’re at it, confirm your ducts are properly sealed to prevent air leaks and insulate them if needed.
-If they are leaking, you’re losing valuable heated or cooled air.
-Properly sealing and insulating ducts is even more important if they are situated in the attic, a vented crawlspace or any other unconditioned area.
-Set your thermostat as high as comfortably possible during the summer.
-To help possibly keep your cooling bill smaller, keep the difference between the indoor and outdoor temperatures as small as possible.
-According to the Department of Energy, you can save as much as 10% a year on heating and cooling by simply turning your thermostat back 7° to 10°F from its usual setting for 8 hours a day.
-If you use a ceiling fan in conjunction with your air conditioner, you can raise your thermostat setting by about 4°F without negatively disturbing your comfort.
+Air flows easier through your home when your ducts are clear.
+That makes your air conditioner’s job less complicated.
+Make sure your ducts are correctly sealed to prevent air leaks and insulate them if needed.
+You’re losing valuable heated or cooled air if your ducts have leaks.
+Properly sealing and insulating ducts is even more vital if they are in the attic, a vented crawlspace or any other unconditioned area.
 Install a programmable thermostat.
-Sure, thermostats can be adjusted by hand, but programmable thermostats make managing your home comfort and efficiency simpler.
-You can automatically modify your temperature when you’re away from home or when you’re sleeping while avoiding discomfort because your home’s temperature will return to normal before you arrive home or wake up.
-If you decide not to use a programmable thermostat, avoid setting your thermostat at a colder-than-usual setting when you turn on your air conditioner.
-Your house won’t cool down any faster and will only cost you additional money in energy.
-Don’t place lamps, TV sets or other heat-generating appliances near your thermostat.
-This practice can make your air conditioner to run longer than needed because your thermostat senses heat from these appliances and thinks your home needs cooled.
-[Use|Utilize|Take advantage of]54] your windows.
-If it’s cooler at night, turn off your AC and open the windows.
-Shut the windows and your curtains or blinds in the morning to trap the cooler air and to prevent heat gain through the windows.
+Programmable thermostats make managing your home comfort and efficiency pretty much effortless.
+You can automatically change your temperature when you’re not at home or when you’re sleeping while avoiding discomfort because your home’s temperature will go to normal when needed.
+If you choose not to use a programmable thermostat, avoid setting your thermostat at a lower-than-usual setting when you turn on your air conditioner.
+You might feel like it will cool your home quicker, but the time it takes to cool won’t be affected.
+You’ll end up costing yourself more in energy.
+Set your thermostat as high as comfortably possible in the summer.
+To help keep your cooling bill down, make sure the difference between the indoor and outdoor temperatures is as small as possible.
+According to the Department of Energy, you can save as much as 10% a year on heating and cooling by simply turning your thermostat back 7° to 10°F from its average setting for eight hours a day.
+Using a ceiling fan in partnership with your air conditioner can let you raise your thermostat a little more.
+You can raise your setting by about 4°F without negatively affecting your comfort.
+Limit heat-generating appliances near your thermostat.
+If you’re placing lamps, tvs or other heat generating appliances near your thermostat, it can cause your air conditioner to run for too long because it senses heat from these appliances and thinks your home needs cooling.
 Invest in new, energy-efficient equipment.
-If your HVAC equipment is more than 10 years old or not matching with your home-comfort needs, call Gee & Missler Heating & Air Conditioning for an assessment.
+If your HVAC equipment is more than 10 years old or not keeping up with your home-comfort needs, call Gee & Missler Heating & Air Conditioning for an evaluation.
 It may be time to replace it with ENERGY STAR®-qualified equipment that can cut your annual energy bill by more than $115, according to energystar.gov.
-If you’ve got some questions about how to improve your home’s energy efficiency, think it could be time for more energy-efficient equipment or simply want to schedule a regular maintenance appointment, call Gee & Missler Heating & Air Conditioning at 734-284-1224 and our experts can help.
-If it’s easier, schedule your appointment online using our online scheduler.
+If you’re interested in improving your home’s energy efficiency, call Gee & Missler Heating & Air Conditioning at 734-363-8907.
+Our experts can help you think about solutions, energy-efficient equipment or schedule a regular maintenance appointment.
+You can also schedule your appointment online using our online scheduler.